Golf Practice Fundamentals – How to Make the Best of Each Session

 How many times have you gone to the driving range to work on your game, only to leave feeling frustrated?
 Feeling like you didn’t get better and actually might have regressed?

-If so, just know that you’re not alone.
+If this sounds like your golf practice sessions, just know that you’re not alone.

-Golf is arguably one of the most challenging sports ever and frustrates even the best golfers.
-Whether you’re a 30 handicap or PGA Tour professional.
+Golf is arguably one of the most challenging sports ever and frustrates even the best players.
+Whether you’re a 30 handicap or PGA Tour professional, we all have days when golf feels extremely challenging.

 The key to getting better for the long run is to improve your practice sessions.

-That doesn’t mean hit more balls though.
+That doesn’t mean that you need to hit more balls though.
 Because a large percentage of golfers practice the wrong way and then wonder why their scores don’t drop.

 To shoot lower scores consistently and decrease your handicap, you need to upgrade your practice sessions.
-Here are five strategies to help you make the most of your practice time to shoot lower scores.
+Here are five strategies to help you make the most of your practice time so you can become a more consistent golfer.

 Don’t get me wrong, practice is 100% necessary to becoming a better golfer.
 But it’s about practicing correctly so that you maximize your time and actually get better.